 Sara: Absolutely, the ball was out.
 Just ask Bob, he‘s the expert on outdoor furniture.

 The Appeal to False Authority is relatively self-explanatory.
 It’s generally acceptable to refer to an authority figure in our reasoning.
-After all, true experts tend to be at the boundary of the known and the unknown.
+After all, true experts tend to be at the boundary between the known and the unknown.
 However, Sara is invoking Bob as an authority on a subject that’s clearly irrelevant to the debate.

 We should note, though: Even if Bob were a tennis expert that wouldn’t necessarily make Sara’s argument true.
-There’s usually more than one authority in any given field, and they have the good habit of disagreeing.
+There’s usually more than one authority in any given field, and they have the habit of disagreeing.
 Trustworthiness and the accuracy of expert quotes are other points to look out for when an appeal to authority is made.